RichardGSchmidt/MultithreadingResearch/README.md

 https://youtu.be/2MdPIT6EyUA

-This uses a combination of the LibNoise open source noise library and a mesh injection of a torus mesh to generate a procedural texture and mesh deform on an off cpu thread.
+This program demonstrates the offloading procedural texture generation and mesh deformation on a seperate cpu thread.

 If none of that makes sense to you, watch the video.